alttch/eva3/doc/framework-development.rst

 Web socket sessions
 ===================

-Web socket session can be opened by connecting web socket client to:
+A web socket session can be opened by connecting web socket client to:

     \http(s)://CONTROLLER_IP:PORT/ws?k=KEY

 where KEY is either API key (not recommended) or a session token (preferred).

-Web socket session are used to:
+Web socket sessions are used to:

 * obtain changed states of :doc:`control and monitoring items<items>` without performing additional API calls